quanghiep03198/fe-event-mangement-system/README.md

    npm run dev
    ```

-5. Open your web browser and visit `http://localhost:3000` to access the application.
+5. Open your web browser and visit `http://localhost:5000` to access the application.

 ## Contributing

-We welcome contributions to the Internship Management System project.
+We welcome contributions to the Event Management System project.
 If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request on GitHub.

 ## License